yingxiali/multi-omics-data/README.md

 The fourth one is "Evaluation_AnalysisCluster_fivemethods.R".
 This script evaluates the raw results to produce files, which are used in other scripts to produce the figures.

-The five one are the R files whose labels contain "figures".
+The fifth one are the R files whose labels contain "figures".
 This figures allows to reproduce the figures shown in the paper and in the supplement.

 #Further details on the different R scripts